chieni/imhungry/README.md

 		- If using the Hook:
 			- Input how many people you are cooking for and what ingredients you currently have to cook for
 				- This is the only time the hook user can change the 'serving size', which is usually scaleable for registered users.
+                - The ingredients must be separated by commas
 			- Click Scavenge
 			- Edit pantry items by deleting or adding new ingredients
 			- View Recipes by clicking on the Recipe in Search view